There are no announcements today.

 The report summarizes the information you provided on your FAFSA.
 Review it carefully to make sure it’s correct and complete.

 The federal processing center may randomly select your FAFSA for a process called verification.
 If you’re selected you must submit additional information.
 If you’re chosen, WCC’s Financial Aid office will email you instructions for completing the verification process.
 In most cases, you and/or your parents will need to provide additional documents to the Financial Aid office.
-You should submit the document as soon as possible so the Financial Aid office can complete your verification.
+You should complete your file as soon as possible so the Financial Aid office can complete your verification.
 Any delays will hold up your aid.

 Then WCC’s Financial Aid office will send an award letter to your student email address.
 You can receive it as soon as 10 days after you submit your FAFSA.